Carlos Malcolm

-Carlos Malcolm OD (born c.
-1934) is a world renowned Jamaican trombonist, percussionist and bandleader who helped cultivate the infamous Jamaican genres of music known as Ska and Reggae.
+Carlos Antonio Malcolm OD (10 November 1934 – 6 May 2026) was a Jamaican trombonist, percussionist and bandleader who helped cultivate the Jamaican genres of ska and reggae.

-Biography
+Life and career

-Carlos Malcolm was born in Panama c.
-1935 to Jamaican parents and grew up in Kingston.
+Carlos Malcolm was born in Colón, Panama on 10 November 1934, to Jamaican parents and grew up in Kingston.
 His father, Wilfred Malcolm, went to Panama and worked as a bookkeeper in the Panama Canal Zone.
 He became a prominent business man in the city of Colon, established homes in both countries and sent his five children back to Jamaica to be educated.
 Having studied the liturgy and music of the Anglican (Episcopalian) Church, Wilfred Malcolm was an Anglican church choir director for many years.
-He also played trombone in the "Jazz Aristocrats," a Panamanian Dixieland band for which he was manager, and he took the band to Jamaica in 1936.
+He also played trombone in the "Jazz Aristocrats", a Panamanian Dixieland band for which he was manager, and he took the band to Jamaica in 1936.

 Wilfred Malcolm had quite a collection of eclectic music that extended from Bach and Handel to Duke Ellington and Count Basie.
 Reflecting upon this period of his life, Malcolm often mused that he probably "subliminally osmosed" the musical styles and arranging formats of various composers as he whistled back at the music wafting through the house every evening his father came home.
 This probably accounts for Malcolm's notoriety among peers as a "Musical Chameleon" because he arranges music and functions comfortably in a variety of musical cultures and genres.
 His father and a few prominent West Indian businessmen in Panama formed a committee that brought to Panama world-class Black-American artists in the performing arts.
-As a child, Malcolm recalls listening from the bedroom to conversations and laughter from guests, including celebrated artists Paul Robeson (baritone), Marian Anderson (contralto), Hazel Scott–Powell (wife of Adam Clayton Powell Jr., of Abyssinia Baptist Church of Harlem) as they came to late dinners after recitals at a local theatre.
+As a child, Malcolm recalled listening from the bedroom to conversations and laughter from guests, including celebrated artists Paul Robeson (baritone), Marian Anderson (contralto), Hazel Scott–Powell (wife of Adam Clayton Powell Jr., of Abyssinia Baptist Church of Harlem) as they came to late dinners after recitals at a local theatre.

 Malcolm's father taught him to play the trombone.
-He also recognized Malcolm's natural gift for creating and arranging music and supported his son's desire to pursue an education in the arts.
-Malcolm holds Bachelor of Arts degrees in English and Music from the Union Institute & University located in Cincinnati, Ohio.
+He also recognised Malcolm's natural gift for creating and arranging music and supported his son's desire to pursue an education in the arts.
+Malcolm held Bachelor of Arts degrees in English and Music from the Union Institute & University located in Cincinnati, Ohio.

 He studied music at the Conservatory of Music in Panama.
 From the late 1950s Carlos Malcolm worked professionally as a musician in conjunction with his "other job" as a photo journalist with the West Indian Review magazine in Kingston.
 His first music "gigs" were with the Vivian Hall All Stars which featured Don Drummond on trombone.
 Malcolm and Drummond became good friends and quite often would practice the trombone together.